ElFazouani/RSNA-2024-Lumbar-Spine-Degenerative-Classification/README.md

 #### stage 2
 - run this notebook stage2/kaggle_rsna_lsdc_stage2.ipynb

-This notebook will pretrain and finetune three versions of the model and two seeds.
+This notebook will pretrain and finetune three versions of the model for two seeds.

 The weights of stage 2 are saved in this dataset [here](https://www.kaggle.com/datasets/ahmedelfazouan/rsna-stage2-weights).